pviscone/SampleFactory/README.md

 **NOT UPDATED YET** Function in place `getPileup.py` and working but just missing documentation for now.

 # Logs
+- 2024/10/01
+  - Deploying v1.0.beta
+  - Rebased the branch to make it clean
+  - Added CI/CD test

 - 2024/09/25
   - Added the chain collector to mine the cmsDriver commands from McM validation script
   - Added all 2022 and 2023 campaigns available as of today